Michigan rap: The 1990s

-For example, J Dilla, a Detroit-born producer, emerged as a pivotal figure in the 1990s, revolutionizing hip-hop production with his soulful, sample-based beats.
-His innovative approach, characterized by chopped-up samples, unconventional arrangements, and a penchant for jazz and funk influences, transformed the genre's sonic palette and laid the groundwork for future generations of producers.
-Dilla's production work with artists like Slum Village, Q-Tip, and Janet Jackson catapulted Michigan hip-hop to a wider audience, showcasing the state's unique sound and production prowess.
-His influence extended beyond the production realm, inspiring a generation of artists to break free from conventional hip-hop production techniques and embrace experimentation.
+J Dilla, a Detroit-born producer, emerged as a central figure in the 1990s.
+He revolutionized hip-hop production with his soulful, sample-based beats.
+His approach transformed the genre's sonic palette.
+Dilla's production work with artists like The Pharcyde, Q-Tip, and Janet Jackson elevated Michigan hip-hop to a wider audience.
+Slum Village, a trio of Detroit rappers and producers including J Dilla, released Fan-Tasmagoria (1997) and Fantastic 2 (2000), which both won critical acclaim.